mpuening/learn-jpa-hibernate/README.md

 students get deleted.
 It just means the course isn't offered anymore.

 Composition describes a relationship where the child entity cannot exist independently of the parent entity.
-For example, an apartment building consists on apartments.
+For example, an apartment building consists of apartments.
 If one were to delete the building, then the apartments would not exist either.

 In JPA, relationships can have an `orphanRemoval` setting that can be used to determine